-As a member of the Wesleyan Holiness Consortium, the Church of the Nazarene helped to craft and has endorsed the consortium’s Declaration for Freedom, and NCM’s anti-trafficking work aligns with this declaration.
+As a member of the Wesleyan Holiness Consortium, the Church of the Nazarene helped to craft and has endorsed a Declaration for Freedom, and NCM’s anti-trafficking work aligns with this declaration.

 Moldova, one of the poorest country in Europe, is a hotbed for human trafficking.
 Desperation, poverty, and lack of education make girls and young women vulnerable to traffickers who promise a better life, only to force them into slavery and prostitution.

 Through the mobile intervention clinic, we will call victims through online ads, offer confidential surveys, and then provide free medical services.
 Medical professionals will provide health checks, rapid HIV/AIDS tests, and other needed services.
 During each visit, our Christian staff will be able to provide not only for their physical needs but also their spiritual needs.
 The goal will be to identify victims and potential victims and in turn point them to existing Christ-centered and holistic rehabilitation centers located in the area, getting victims and their children, as well as potential victims, out of this danger zone.

 In India, an estimated 2 million-plus women and children are forced into prostitution.
 Many vulnerable, impoverished children and women are trafficked from small villages in India or neighboring countries; other women slip into this life out of the sheer need for survival.
 It’s here that a local congregation has opened two drop-in centers called Hope for Life.
 And that hope is exactly what they are trying to offer.